Super Mario Land 2: 6 Golden Coins: Gameplay

 There are 32 levels in total, based in several different themed zones.
 There are some secret levels that can only be accessed by finding alternative exits found in regular levels.
 Once a player clears or loses a life in these secret levels, they are returned to the level where the secret exit was found.
-Each zone has its own boss, which must be defeated to get one of the 6 Coins.
+Each zone has its own boss, which must be defeated to get one of the six Golden Coins.
 If the player loses all of Mario's lives, all of the Coins Mario retrieved are returned to the bosses, which must be defeated again to retrieve the coins.
 From the beginning of the game, the player may choose to complete the zones in any order.

 Super Mario Land 2 features three returning power-ups—the Super Mushroom, Fire Flower, and Starman.
-The Super Mushroom increases Mario's size, the Fire Flower gives him the ability to shoot fireballs, and the Starman makes Mario invincible for a short time to anything besides pits.
+The Super Mushroom increases Mario's size, the Fire Flower gives him the ability to shoot fireballs, and the Starman makes Mario invulnerable for a short time to anything besides pits.
 Both the Super Mushroom and the Fire Flower also allow Mario to do a spin jump like in Super Mario World.
 Due to the grayscale palette, Fire Mario is differentiated from Super Mario by having a feather in his cap, a feature not seen in any other Mario series game.
 Also unique to Super Mario Land 2 is the Magic Carrot power-up, which turns Mario into Bunny Mario.
 Bunny Mario can jump higher, jump repeatedly by holding down the jump button, and descend slowly using his ears.

 Upon collecting all Golden Coins, Mario's Palace is unlocked, where Mario must fight Wario in the castle throne room.
 To defeat Wario, Mario must jump on his head three times, a process that must subsequently be repeated in two additional rooms where Wario uses power-ups identical to Mario's.